 If English is not a student's first language, the student may wish to identify him/herself to instructors.
 The instructor can make recommendations for additional academic support while in the nursing program.
-Faculty will not provide extra time, different environments or dictionaries during testing without official documentation of disability and approved accommodations from the Office of Accessibility and Inclusion.
+Faculty will not provide extra time, different environments or dictionaries during testing without official documentation of disability and approved accommodations from Student Accommodation Services.